microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 For example, if you want an unordered list with a list item, your snippet should be `ul>li` and not `<ul><li></li></ul>`.

-Custom snippets are applicable to all other markup flavors like `haml` or `jade`.
+HTML custom snippets are applicable to all other markup flavors like `haml` or `jade`.
 When snippet value is an abbreviation and not actual HTML, the appropriate transformations can be applied to get the right output as per the language type.

 ### CSS Emmet snippets